exosite/ElectricImp_Exosite_Integration/README.md

 ### IoT Connector ###

-The `Exosite_modes.iot_connector` mode should be selected when connecting to ExoSense using the [ElectricImp IoT Connector Service](https://www.exosite.io/business//exchange/catalog/component/5d88eb136dc761ccebf20079)
+The `Exosite_modes.IOT_CONNECTOR` mode should be selected when connecting to ExoSense using the [ElectricImp IoT Connector Service](https://www.exosite.io/business//exchange/catalog/component/5d88eb136dc761ccebf20079)

 #### Settings ####